Do You Have Time For University?

 Master’s Degree (180 CAtS points = 1,800 hours of study time)

-Using part-time study to take a Master’s Degree is becoming more common.
+Using part-time study to take an online Master’s Degree is becoming more common.
 Most universities offer this option over two years, but online masters often provide more flexibility allowing students to spread their studies over a longer period.
 In fact, many online Master’s allow up to 5 years to complete the course.

 At UK universities, an academic year of postgraduate study is defined as 180 CTAs points.
 This is 60 CATS more than at undergraduate level.

 Time Required To Study For A Post Graduate Certificate Part-Time